PaulEmm43/PaulEmmsRepo/MD_&_HTML.md

 A numbered list item is formatted by starting a paragraph with any digit - e.g. 4. in the following list.
 The numbering is automatic (single digit).
 Just start each item with a digit, a dot and a space.

-4. Starting a list with a 4. allows you to select the value of the first list item with a 4 in Github, but in QuickEdit and MDreader lists always start at 1.
+4. Starting a list with a 4. allows you to select the value shown for the first list item as 4 in Github, but in QuickEdit and MDreader lists always start at 1.

 1. Lots more information.
 Lots more information.
 Lots more information.
 Lots more information.
 Lots more information.
 Lots more information.